SandyLOC/SandyLOC/README.md

 - 👋 Hi, I’m Sandra Lopez
 - 👀 Full stack developer.
 - 🌱 Currently learning JS, React, Ruby and Python.
-- 💞️ Looking to collaborate on interesting and meaningful projects.
+- 💞️ Looking to collaborate on meaningful projects.

 <!---
 SandyLOC/SandyLOC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.